Coirt/Bark/README.md

 how to create these panels and add features to make your first working VCVrack module.

 ---------

-# Gain v0.0.1
-Simple gain knob with meters set to output 20v max

-# Clipper v0
-TBD Will be a multifunctional module.

-# Trim LFO v0
-TBD Will have some multifunction

-# 4x Logic v0
-Because 1 just is not enough.

 # Social
 Test builds can be viewed on my YouTube [Channel](https://www.youtube.com/channel/UCgXuIsOMqlTLbuXRaUjBWuA/featured?view_as=subscriber)